ethereum/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 This execution needs to be completely deterministic, its only context is the position of the block on the blockchain and all data available.
 The blocks on the blockchain represent units of time, the blockchain itself is a temporal dimension and represents the entire history of states at the discrete time points designated by the blocks on the chain.

-All Ether balances and values are denominated in units of wei: 1 Ether is 1e18 wei.
+All ether balances and values are denominated in units of wei: 1 ether is 1e18 wei.

 .. note:: "Contracts" in Ethereum should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Ethereum execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own ether balance and their own key/value store to store their permanent state.